 Philip Kitcher has composed the most formidable defense of the secular view of life since Dewey.
 Unlike almost all of contemporary atheism, Life After Faith is utterly devoid of cartoons and caricatures of religion.
 It is, instead, a sober and soulful book, an exemplary practice of philosophical reflection.
 Scrupulous in its argument, elegant in its style, humane in its spirit, it is animated by a stirring aspiration to wisdom.
 Even as I quarrel with it I admire it.

 Professor David Hollinger, the Preston Hotchkis Professor of History emeritus at the University of California, Berkeley, asserts: “This book is a deeper and more convincing critique of traditional religious belief than anything written by the New Atheists.
 Kitcher deals conscientiously with every objection to secular humanism and shows why each one fails.”
-The Cambridge educated Kwame Anthony Appiah, a most important contemporary philosophers who holds of a joint professorship in both law and philosophy at New York University maintains: “Philip Kitcher takes seriously the challenge of showing how, without a belief in the transcendent, we can still live lives that are rich with meaning, because they are thoroughly committed to the pursuit of what is good and beautiful and true.”
+The Cambridge educated Kwame Anthony Appiah, who holds of a joint professorship in both law and philosophy at New York University maintains: “Philip Kitcher takes seriously the challenge of showing how, without a belief in the transcendent, we can still live lives that are rich with meaning, because they are thoroughly committed to the pursuit of what is good and beautiful and true.”

 Now it is true that these rave reviews from intellectuals across a wide range of ideological positions do not count definitely against the Rabbi’s brief arguments, but they do count strongly against his generally dismissive tone.
 The Rabbi claims that Kitcher makes three common mistakes that atheists typically make: 1)They dismiss, often with contempt, the religious experience of other people; 2) They assert that since there are no valid religions but that religions do good things, the task of smart people is to create a religion without God — or, in other words, a religion without religion; 3) They see the world of belief in black and white, either/or terms.
 Let me briefly respond to each of these claims.